Cycle Counting and Inventory Tracking with RFID and Mobile Robots

-A dedicated AMR on the other hand reliably and repeatedly travels to all locations of a warehouse you want scanned with readers and antenna configured specifically for maximum coverage.
-In one pass an RFID AMR can read pallets at ground level and on shelves dozens of feet off the ground.
+A dedicated AMR on the other hand, reliably and repeatedly travels to all the locations in your warehouse that you want scanned.
+In one pass, an RFID AMR can read both pallets at ground level and items on shelves dozens of feet off the ground.

 Learn More About How Fetch Robotics’ Solutions Improve Throughput, Efficiency & Productivity, While Working Alongside People: